thelonious/kld-intersections/README.md

 If we were to plot the results, we would end up with an image like the following.

 ![Example image 1](./images/usage-example-1.png)

+## Known Issues

+Please note that the bézier-bézier intersections are not well-behaved.
+There is work being done to make these more stable, but no eta is available at this time.
+As a workaround, bézier shapes can be approximated using polylines and then intersected with an appropriate polyline intersection method.
+See [tessellate-cubic-beziers.js](examples/tessellate-cubic-beziers.js) as an example of how you might do this.

 ## Links